-The Armed Forces Network is hosted by NHS Hastings & Rother Clinical Commissioning Group (CCG) and with NHS Eastbourne Hailsham and Seaford CCG they are the first CCGs recognised as under the Armed Forces Covenant Employer Recognition Scheme (ERS) for the Gold Award.
+The Armed Forces Network is hosted by NHS East Sussex Clinical Commissioning Group (CCG).
+NHS Eastbourne Hailsham and Seaford and NHS Hastings and Rother CCGs were the first CCGs nationally to be recognised under the Armed Forces Covenant Employer Recognition Scheme (ERS) for the Gold Award.

 There are different levels within the scheme with Gold being the highest, which demonstrates an organisation’s commitment to supporting the Armed Forces community as a whole.